• Skip to primary navigation

 To build a Simple Arduino-Powered Running LED Circle Circuit follow the below mentioned connections steps:

-• Gather all parts shown in circuit diagram.
+• First, gather all parts shown in circuit diagram.

-• Use IC 7809 to give 9V DC to Arduino which is as in circuit diagram above.
+• After that, use IC 7809 to give 9V DC to Arduino which is as in circuit diagram above.

-• Place 8 LEDs from LED1 to LED8 in circle on breadboard.
+• The place 8 LEDs from LED1 to LED8 in circle on breadboard.

-• Connect cathode of each resistor to ground.
+• Now connect 120Ω resistor to anode of each LED and then connect cathode of each resistor to ground.

-• Other side of each resistor goes to Arduino pins from 2 to 9.
+• Also other side of each resistor goes to Arduino pins from 2 to 9.

-• One side of pot goes to 5V and other side to GND.
+• Next, middle pin of potentiometer goes to analog pin A0, one side of pot goes to 5V and other side go to GND.

 Conclusion: